kitchensjn/kitchensjn.github.io/blog/_posts/2024-05-27-gerrymandering.md

 districts, tree, chopped_edge = divide_into_two_districts(graph)
 ```

 Though my original maze generator was written in R, I've been working with Python's `networkx` library a lot recently and knew that it would have some helpful functions for this project, so I converted everything over to Python.
 I started by generating a square lattice graph using `networkx.grid_2d_graph()`.
 To identify a spanning tree, I initially used `networkx.random_spanning_tree()` but found it to be quite slow on large grids.
 My maze generator script was much faster (maybe because it doesn't evenly sample spanning trees, I don't know?), so I used that instead.
 Now armed with the spanning tree, I identify the central edge in the tree by filtering edges based on their betweenness and checking the most likely candidates.
-Similar to the ReComb algorithm, if this central edge does not exist, I generate a new spanning tree and try again.
+Similar to the ReCom algorithm, if this central edge does not exist, I generate a new spanning tree and try again.

 {:.codeheader}
 gerrymandering.py